iCliniq Logo

 • Vomiting due to the cough.

 The symptoms may manifest differently in different age groups.
 Not all patients develop the “whoop.”
-In adolescents and adults, the primary sign may be a hacking cough that is persistent.
+In adolescents and adults, the primary sign may be a persistent hacking cough.
 In babies, the cough may be minimal or absent, and they may directly develop apnea because of the difficulty in breathing and may start turning blue because of cyanosis.
 This progression in babies will require emergency medical intervention.

-Though the symptoms appear similar to that of a cold initially, the symptoms may start to worsen after a week or two.
-The extreme symptoms of “whooping cough” present because a thick mucus accumulates inside the airways of the affected patients.
+Though the symptoms appear similar to a cold initially, they may worsen after a week or two.
+The extreme symptoms of “whooping cough” present because thick mucus accumulates inside the airways of the affected patients.
 The cough gets worse and appears more frequently at night.
 The symptoms may persist for ten weeks or more.

 Recovery often occurs slowly, with the symptoms getting milder and less frequent.